moliver28/research-handbook/content/handbook/marketing/field-marketing/_index.md

 ### F&B/AV/Additional Event Charges
 Since we often don't have the exact headcount for an event in advance, additional costs (such as AV, F&B, etc.) can be estimated for initial procurement approval.
 If your additional costs are included in the initial venue contract, please ask the venue to provide pricing for your estimated headcount in the contract (especially for F&B costs, so that you are not only submitting your F&B minimum).
 This will give us a baseline cost estimate for approval and your FMC will adjust the PO amount as needed, based on final cost (a PO change request will be issued for charges above 10% over the original PO amount).
 If your additional costs (catering, AV, etc.) are being provided by different vendors from the venue, please make sure you have separate Allocadia line items for those charges and also submit separate contract requests (if a contract is required by the vendors).
 If the vendor does not require a contract and charges are under $5,000, you can pay with your Navan card.

-## Field Marketing Procurement Details

-[The Field Marketing Contract Request Template](https://gitlab.com/gitlab-com/marketing/field-marketing/issues/new?issuable_template=Contract_Request) noted above has detailed information regarding numerous aspects of the procurement process.
-Please make sure to reference this template with any questions.
-If you have any additional concerns or special cases not covered in the template's details, please reach out to your FMC to discuss in advance of submitting your contract request.

 ## Sourcing New Field Marketing Vendors